 At the current rate of usage, it is estimated that global oil reserves are sufficient to last until 2067.
-In the US, a staggering 70% of oil consumption is as a result of the transportation industry.
-It is evident therefore, that to continue to cater for the interconnected world to which we have become accustomed, alternative fuels must be developed.
-Further pressure is added by the increasing push to reduce greenhouse gas emissions, with EU legalization for example requiring a 10% decrease in greenhouse gas intensity of fuels by 2020.
+In the US, a staggering 70% of oil consumption is a result of the transportation industry.
+It is evident, therefore, that to continue to cater to the interconnected world to which we have become accustomed, alternative fuels must be developed.
+Further pressure is added by the increasing push to reduce greenhouse gas emissions, with EU legalization, for example, requiring a 10% decrease in greenhouse gas intensity of fuels by 2020.

 Qantas LA to Melbourne Flight Powered by Carinata Biofuel

 In the past 10 years, significant milestones have been reached by the Carinata sourced fuel.
 2012 saw combined efforts by the NRC Canada and applied research associates to achieve the first civil aviation flight powered by 100% biofuel.
 2013 then saw PGF Biofuels awarded Roundtable on Sustainable Biomaterials (“RSB”) certification for their development of the Carinata feedstock; signifying the fuel meets international sustainability standards.

 However, it was not until January this year that the mustard seeds truly made their debut in worldwide headlines.
 The Qantas Boeing 787 Dreamliner completed its 15-hour journey from LA to Melbourne powered by a biofuel blend containing 10% Carinata oil.
 As a result, the carbon emissions of this inter-continental flight were reduced by 7%.
 This world-first in commercial, international flights is a significant step towards the target set by the International Civil Aviation Organization (ICAO) to offset 80% of emissions between 2020 and 2035.